suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ## Envelope {#ovr-envelope}

 The SUIT Envelope is a container that encloses the Authentication Block, the Manifest, any Severable Elements, and any integrated payloads.
-The Envelope is used instead of conventional cryptographic envelopes, such as COSE_Envelope because it allows modular processing, severing of elements, and integrated payloads in a way that would add substantial complexity with existing solutions.
+The Envelope is used instead of conventional cryptographic envelopes, such as COSE_Envelope because it allows modular processing, severing of elements, and integrated payloads in a way that avoids substantial complexity that would be needed with existing solutions.
 See {{design-rationale-envelope}} for a description of the reasoning for this.

 See {{envelope}} for more detail.